kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/APE.md

 move: "Near"
 morale: "8"
 special: "Hurl: the simian hurls the club dealing 2d4 damage."
-description: "A large hairy hominid that lives in small close-knit family units deep in the forests and jungles.
-They are ﬁercely territorial and use crude clubs to defend themselves."
+description: "*A large hairy hominid that lives in small close-knit family units deep in the forests and jungles.
+They are fiercely territorial and use crude clubs to defend themselves.*"
 ```